Yomiuri Nippon Symphony Orchestra Office

-The Yomiuri Nippon Symphony Orchestra, Tokyo, was founded in 1962 by Japan's three leading media companies--The Yomiuri Shimbun newspaper company, Nippon Television Network Corporation (NTV) and Yomiuri Telecasting Corporation (YTV).
-The orchestra performs around 100 concerts each year true to its founding mission of dedicating to promoting the universe of classical music in Japan.
+The Yomiuri Nippon Symphony Orchestra, based in Tokyo, was founded in 1962 by Japan's three leading media companies--The Yomiuri Shimbun newspaper company, Nippon Television Network Corporation (NTV), and Yomiuri Telecasting Corporation (YTV).
+The orchestra performs around 100 concerts each year true to its founding mission of dedicating to promoting the world of classical music in Japan.

 (*The appellation Yomiuri is derived from the "read out and sell" practice of vendors of "kawaraban [tile prints]" or broadsides of Japan's Edo feudal period [1603-1867] that carried articles and illustrations depicting newsworthy events.)

-Since its foundation, the YNSO has thus far had nine world-acclaimed maestros as its principal conductors, all of whom have been greatly instrumental in raising the level of musical excellence of the orchestra.
-The current and ninth principal conductor is Sylvain Cambreling, who joined the orchestra in 2010.
-His predecessors include Rafael Frühbeck de Burgos from 1980 to 1983, Heinz Rögner from 1984 to 1989 and Gerd Albrecht from 1998 to 2007.
-Currently, the orchestra has Gennady Rozhdestvensky and Yuri Temirkanov as honorary conductors, Stanislaw Skrowaczewski as honorary conductor laureate, Tadaaki Otaka as honorary guest conductor and Kenichiro Kobayashi as special guest conductor.
+Since its foundation, the YNSO has thus far had ten world-acclaimed maestros as its principal conductors, all of whom have been greatly instrumental in raising the level of musical excellence of the orchestra.
+The current and tenth Principal Conductor is Sebastian Weigle, who joined the orchestra in 2019.
+His predecessors include Rafael Frühbeck de Burgos from 1980 to 1983, Heinz Rögner from 1984 to 1989, Gerd Albrecht from 1998 to 2007 and Stanislaw Skrowaczewski from 2007 to 2010.
+Currently, the orchestra has Kazuki Yamada as Principal Guest Conductor, Masato Suzuki as Associate Conductor & Creative Partner, Sylvain Cambreling as Conductor Laureate, Yuri Temirkanov as Honorary Conductor, Tadaaki Otaka as Honorary Guest Conductor and Ken-ichiro Kobayashi as Special Guest Conductor.